tc39/proposal-object-pick-or-omit/README.md

     A: As `Object` is especially fundamental, and both of them will result in conflicts of properties of any other objects.
 In shorthand, if defined, any objects inherited from `Object` with `pick` or `omit` defined in its prototype should break.

+***Notice: If you have any suggestions or ideas about this proposal?
+Appreciate your discussions via issues.***